![]() |

 Scribing

 Here is a shot of a piece of skirting.
-On the left end it has a 45 deg. mitre cut.
+On the left end it has a 45 degree mitre cut.
 On the right hand side is the scribe cut.

 Here are the standard views of the same piece.
 If you look at the top view, you will see that the left side is a standard internal mitre, done with a mitre saw or a hand saw in a mitre box.
 The right side from the top looks almost identical, but it has a couple of right angle bits, showing that the timber is cut square to achieve the same look as the mitre.
 On good quality joinery work, these small square sections are the only way you can tell if the joint is mitred or scribed.
 OK,so how to do it.
 Scribing like this always starts with a mitre cut.
 Look at the red line in the sketch above.
 That is the shape that the mitre forms with the face of the board.
 So I use the mitre cut as a guide for making the square cut.
 I take my panel saw or tenon saw and cut out the straight sections first and then I cut the curved section with a sharp coping saw. because the back is not seen, I usually undercut the back a bit, to make sure of a good fit on the face.
-Above is a sketch of a lot simpler skirting with a rounded top.
-A simple scribing.
-Of course if you had a plain rectangular board to use, then the scribing would be a straight cut. click here for the hand saws to use.
+Just for interest, this type of skirting sometimes gets the name "Lamb's Tongue" because of the shape. click here for the hand saws to use.
 Here is a page with photos of scribing a timber cornice with a coping saw. back to topWall Sheets

 In the sketch above I am trying to show a wall that I need to clad with plasterboard.
 It could be any sheet material.
 The size of the beam and the sag in the ceiling are a bit exaggerated to show clearer what's going on.
 Lets say I am using 1350 wide sheets (4'6").
 I fix my first sheet and do a bit of measuring.
 Yep my next sheet will do the rest OK.
 So I measure down from the lowest point 1400, to give me 50 play', and I whack a couple of temporary screws into convenient studs to hold the sheet.
 I cut my next sheet to width and rest it on the screws.